Chemical nomenclature: Type-I ionic binary compounds

 For type-I ionic binary compounds, the cation (a metal in most cases) is named first, and the anion (usually a nonmetal) is named second.
 The cation retains its elemental name (e.g., iron or zinc), but the suffix of the nonmetal changes to -ide.
-For example, the compound LiBr is made of Li(+) cations and Br(−) anions; thus, it's called lithium bromide.
+For example, the compound LiBr is made of Li(+) cations and Br(−) anions; thus, it is called lithium bromide.
 The compound BaO, which is composed of Ba(2+) cations and O(2−) anions, is referred to as barium oxide.

 The oxidation state of each element is unambiguous.
 When these ions combine into a type-I binary compound, their equal-but-opposite charges are neutralized, so the compound's net charge is zero.